 350.000 Spotify accounts targeted by hackers

-Although the music streaming service itself was not hacked, the researchers found an unprotected online database containing approximately 380 million individual records / These were likely stolen during old data breaches or phishing attacks and not directly related to Spotify.
+Up to 350.000 Spotify accounts have fallen prey to hackers who crack them using weak passwords.
+Security researchers from the Israeli website VPNMentor revealed this.
+Although the music streaming service itself has not been hacked, researchers found an unprotected online database containing approximately 380 million individual records.
+These were likely stolen during old data breaches or phishing attacks and not directly related to Spotify.
 But they offer hackers a torrent of passwords and credentials that allow them to carry out cyber attacks.
+The database owner used the records to conduct “credential stuffing” attacks, by trying to access passwords, usernames, and/or email addresses (Spotify lets you use both) to access accounts on multiple online services.
+Spotify was alerted to the situation by VPNMentor researchers in early July and quickly forced all affected users to reset their passwords.
+However, those users are still vulnerable to credential attacks on other services that compromise their old Spotify credentials. passwords have been reused.

 What can you do

-If you're a Spotify user and you've used the same set of credentials — a password plus a username and/or an email address — for other accounts, you should immediately change the passwords for those accounts.
+If you're a Spotify user and you've been using the same set of login credentials—a password plus a username and/or email address—for other accounts, you should change the passwords for those accounts immediately.
 Make sure each new password is long, strong, and unique.
-You also have to bug Spotify to offer two-factor authentication (2FA) as a security option to prevent exactly this kind of account takeover.
+You should also urge Spotify to offer two-factor authentication (2FA) as a security option to prevent exactly this kind of account takeover.
+Without the "second" factor—a text message code, an app-generated code, a specific smartphone, or a physical security key—an attacker can't access your account, even with your password.
+Most well-known online services already offer 2FA, and it's time for Spotify to join them.

 Other risks

-Fraudsters could use the exposed emails and names from the leak to identify users on other platforms and social media accounts, the report said.
-Fraudsters could also use the contact information to directly target exposed users with phishing emails, trick them into providing sensitive information such as credit card details, or click on a fake link embedded with malware.
+The database could also leave Spotify users vulnerable to phishing attacks and even identity theft, VPNMentor researchers warned.
+"Fraudsters could use the exposed emails and names from the breach to identify users on other platforms and social media accounts," the report said.
+"Fraudsters could also use the contact information to directly target the exposed users with phishing emails, tricking them into providing sensitive data like credit card information, or clicking on a fake link embedded with malware."
+This, of course, is the case when a major data breach exposes login credentials.
+Virtually everyone who has ever had an online account has had something exposed.
+You can view your own email addresses and passwords on the (safe to use) website HaveIBeenPwned.

 How can you make sure this doesn't happen again